1993zig/docs/docs/dobby/commands.md

 ## Hogwarts

 `/house`  - Sends you to the house you belong to.
+`/school` - Overview of Hogwarts.
+`/houses` - Get information about all houses.

 ## Tickets